jhawkinsatgood/gdcontributor/forServer/readme.md

         Followed by some other output.
 The numbers will be different for your machine.
 Note the IP address and port number, which are `192.168.1.155` and `54011` respectively in the above.

+        In case the above doesn't work, use an operating system utility to print the IP address.
+For example, on some Linux systems `hostname -I` will print the required information.

     2. Key Ctrl-C to terminate the server.
     3. Add the IP address to the hosts file of the machine that hosts the GP server.
 The hosts file for Windows Server 2008 is at the following path: